feliperohdee/rxjs-cache-driver/README.md

 			}
 		});

-		const fallback = Observable.of('value'); // fallback will be subscribed if key doesn't exists or is expired, this value will be attached to this key with provided ttl
+		const fallback = args => Observable.of('value'); // fallback will be subscribed if key doesn't exists or is expired, this value will be attached to this key with provided ttl

 		cacheDriver.get({
 			namespace,